MicrosoftDocs/power-automate-docs/articles/share-buttons.md

      ![new button shared with me](./media/share-buttons/share-button-flows-banner.png)

-1. Select the **New buttons are available** banner, you will then see the list of all buttons that have been shared with you.
+1. Select the **New buttons are available** banner, and then you will see the **Add buttons** list, which shows all button flows that have been shared with you.

      ![new button shared with me](./media/share-buttons/share-button-flows-buttons-shared-with-me.png)

+1. Tap any button flow and it will immediately be added to the **Buttons** tab of the Microsoft Flow app.
+You can then use the button flow from the **Buttons** tab, just like any other button flow that's listed there.

 ### From **GET MORE**